Repkit/zend2-flickr-web-scraper/README.md

 Introduction
 ------------

-Zend framework 2 application to scrape a Flickr page and store the main images properties on a database.
+Zend framework 2 application to scrape a Flickr page and store images properties on a database.
 I use Doctrine 2 ORM to handle data from the DB.
+The Frontend Application get the result of a RESTful GET call made with AngularJS using $http.
+The call will return a JSON response and the result populates the HTML table.

 Installation Using Composer
 ----------------------------